How much does an AC capacitor cost?

 How much does it cost to replace an AC capacitor yourself?

 Replacing an air conditioning capacitor yourself costs $60 to $100, including the part and required tools and safety gear.
-Mishandling the capacitor can result in serious injury or death.
-Hiring a pro is the best option if you don't have extensive HVAC and electrical experience.
+However, mishandling the capacitor can result in serious injury or death.
+Hire a pro if you don't have extensive HVAC and electrical experience.